Even if you just want to study the code, it probably makes a lot of sense to do so in an IDE.

 pom.xml.
 This can be done with the shortcut

 Alt-F5or via right-click on the project in question, and then:

 ..._jrebel.launchconfigs.
 You can them in case you have the JRebel Eclipse plugin.

 Note that until eclipse version neon2 the lombok integration is tricky.
 The recommended eclipse version is at least neon3, as the lombok integration works out of the box with the lombok gui installer (also across multiple eclipse projects).
 See here for further infos.

 The Eclipse Mylyn to GitHub connector is a plugin that allows you to connect mylyn to the different metasfresh repos and use mylyns features to focus on the particular issue at hand.

 The connector can be installed via Eclipse’s “Help -> Install New Software…” Dialog:

 With this connector installed, you can add GitHub-based mylyn repositories to your Eclipse instalation.

-We don’t yet have experince with code contributions that were created with e.g. Netbeans or IntelliJ.
+We don’t yet have experince with code contributions that were created with Netbeans and are only getting started to gain experience with IntelliJ.

 We don’t think there is a need to dictate a particular IDE,